hmsiccbl/screensaver-docs/admin/screens.md

 # Screens

-A screen tracks the progress of a screening assay, including a description of its biological significance, its experimental protocol, and additional data to support the administrative needs of the facility.
-After screening data is generated, this data may uploaded and associated with the screen record.
+The **Screen** view is the central location for tracking the progress of a high throughput screening assay project.
+The different tabs of the Screen view show the details of the screening project, including a description of its biological significance, its experimental protocol, and additional data to support the administrative needs of the facility.
+* The **Screening summary** view keeps track of **Library screening visits** where the library plate copies screened, replicates created, volumes used, and facility resources required are tracked.
+* The **Data** view provides the interface to upload screening data, and also provides reporting capabilities that can be used to investigate the data and do cross-screen comparisons.
+* The **Cherry Picks** view keeps track of **Cherry Pick Request** follow up assays, providing query tools to locate library copies having the requested reagents and track volumes used a the well level.
+* The **Activities** view keeps track of all activities performed for the Screen, including both the screening visits and service activities performed.

-A study is similar to a screen, except that the reagents and the data associated with the study are based on publications or other research data and not on a screening assay performed at the facility.
+A **Study** is similar to a screen, except that the reagents and the data associated with the study are based on publications or other research data and not on a screening assay performed at the facility.

 ## Create a new screen